fau-masters-collected-works-cgarbin/gpt-all-local/README.md

 We had to make some compromises to make it run on a local machine in a reasonable amount of time.

 - We use a small model.
 This one is hard to change.
 The model has to run on a CPU and fit in memory.
-- We use a small context window.
-We can increase the context window if we wait longer for the results from the model.
 - We use a small embedding size.
 We can increase the embedding size if we wait longer for the ingestion process.
 - Keep everything the same and try different [chains](https://python.langchain.com/en/latest/modules/chains/index_examples/qa_with_sources.html).

 ## Sources

-Most of the ingest/retrieve code is based on [privateGPT](https://github.com/imartinez/privateGPT).
+Most of the ingest/retrieve code is based on the [original privateGPT](https://github.com/imartinez/privateGPT/tree/primordial), the one they call now _primordial_.

 What is different:

 - Streamlit app for the UI.
+- Use newer embeddings and large language model versions.
-- Modernized the code.
+- Modernized the Python code.
 For example, it uses `pathlib` instead of `os.path` and has proper logging instead of print statements.
 - Added more logging to understand what is going on.
 Use the `--verbose` flag to see the details.
 - Added a main program to run the ingest/retrieve steps.
 - Filled in `requirements.txt` with the indirect dependencies, for example, for HuggingFace transformers and LangChain document loaders.